 All of these are misguided reasons for reading or studying scripture.
+Hebrews 4:12-13 shows the proper attitude towards scripture.
 Instead of using scripture to accomplish selfish goals, we should remember that it is God's Word, not ours.
 We should study it with an attitude of reverence for God.
 The Bible is our authority, and we should submit ourselves to it.
 When we teach it to others, we should do so with humility.